Shiang-Tian/Customized-Calendar/README.md

     * When you press the __Add__ button on the right-hand-side and adding the event on the specific date, the event will be stored in the csv file
 2. After you re-run the program, and press the __Load__ button, you will see the details of the event you already added
 # __The explanation of the code__
+1. First, we import the tkinter, tkcalendar, datetime, time, and pandas
 ```python
 from tkinter import *
 from tkinter import ttk